EMDR Therapy Training

 Part I training

 This in-person or online training covers the basics of trauma, the adaptive information processing model, trauma-informed stabilization, and the basic methodology and mechanisms of action used in EMDR Therapy.
 You will be able to practice EMDR therapy with certain clients after completion of Part I.

 Part II training

-In-person training with enhanced practicum content, covering best practices for using EMDR Therapy with special populations and in the complex scenarios of clinical practice; advanced content on ethics and neurobiology are also covered in addition to working with the art of case conceptualization.
+In-person or online training with enhanced practicum content, covering best practices for using EMDR Therapy with special populations and in the complex scenarios of clinical practice; advanced content on ethics and neurobiology are also covered in addition to working with the art of case conceptualization.

-EMDR Therapy Training Part I and Part II must be completed in real-time (whether in-person or online), and all sessions must be attended for CE credits; partial credit is not permitted.
+EMDR Therapy Training Part I and Part II must be completed in real-time (whether in-person or online), and all sessions must be attended for CE credits; no partial credit can be awarded.
 Certificates of completion of EMDR therapy training are issued after successful completion of Part I and Part II trainings in addition to a record of completing the 10 hours of consultation.
 Upon completing the tenth hour of consultation, trainees will submit documentation of consultation hours to their Part II trainers, who record the completion and mail a certificate of completion to the program graduate.
-The certificate of completion is a “suitable for framing” document and is different than CE credits offered for each training.
+The certificate of completion is a “suitable for framing” document and is different than CE credits offered for each part of training.

 Successful completion of this EMDR Therapy training program allows you to practice EMDR Therapy within your clinical scope of practice.
 This training program is an EMDRIA-approved training program that is the basis of eligibility for pursuing Certification in EMDR Therapy as recognized by the EMDR International Association.
 For more information on being an EMDRIA Certified Therapist, please click HERE